-If you are an organisation that would like to partner directly with us by hosting a private Babysitting Basics course at your location, specifically for youth in your programs, please contact Emily Johnson at 1-800-665-7114, option 6, extension 2109.
-Private courses subsidized through the Babysitter Advantage© initative are limited, due to available sponsorship funding.
+If you are an organisation that would like to partner directly with us by hosting a private Babysitting Basics course at your location, specifically for youth in your programs, please contact your nearest St. John Ambulance centre.
+Private courses subsidized through the Babysitter Advantage© initiative are limited, due to available sponsorship funding.

 If You Have a Babysitting First Aid Story – tell us about it and we’’ll share select ones on our website

 Twelve year old Carissa practiced wrapping the bandage around her knee as she had been shown in the St John Ambulance Babysitting course.
 Bandaging was one of the First Aid and safety skills she learned during the one-day course designed for youth looking to pursue work in babysitting.